Marching ants

 The easiest way to achieve this animation is by drawing the selection using a pen pattern that contains diagonal lines.
 If the selection outline is only one pixel thick, the slices out of the pattern will then look like a dashed line, and the animation can easily be achieved by simply shifting the pattern one pixel sideways and redrawing the outline.
 The method has the disadvantage of not looking like marching ants with selection borders that are not parallel to the coordinate axes.

 Origin

-With the selection problem in mind, Bill Atkinson went to his favorite pub in Los Gatos.
-Something on the wall caught his attention.
-It was an electric Hamm's Beer sign.
-The beer sign consisted of an illuminated scene of a kind of animated waterfall.
-Water seemed to flow down the waterfall into the lake.
-Bill figured that this effect could solve his problem because it is easily recognizable.
+Bill Atkinson, the creator of the effect, realized the effect while at a pub in Los Gatos, California.
+An electric Hamm's Beer sign was on display at the pub.
+The sign consisted of an illuminated scene with an animated waterfall that featured water seeming to flow down into a lake.
+Bill figured that this effect could solve his problem due to its recognizability.

-He implemented the idea and showed it to Rod Perkins from the Lisa team, who told Bill the effect reminded him of "marching ants".
+He implemented the idea and showed it to Rod Perkins from the Apple Lisa team, who told Bill the effect reminded him of "marching ants".